tanho63/tanho.ca/content/posts/recs/index.md

 This is a curated, non-exhaustive list of things I've read/watched, really enjoyed, and have shared with friends and colleagues.
-Mostly general thoughts on life as a data scientist, learning/teaching programming, technical leadership, career advice, and other tech-adjacent topics.
+Mostly general thoughts on life as a data scientist, learning/teaching programming, technical leadership, career advice, and other tech-adjacent topics, and not specific to R or sports analytics (that's probably another post).

 Inspired by Derek Sivers's [book notes](https://sive.rs/book) and Vicki Boykis's [favourite essays](https://vickiboykis.com/favorite_essays/).

-These are mostly not specific to R / sports analytics, I'd like to eventually collect those recs in a different post.

 Organized loosely by topic (click to jump to section):